-Called “the quintessential modern composer” by the London Independent, Austin-based composer-bandleader-improvisor Graham Reynolds creates, performs, and records music for film, theater, dance, rock clubs and concert halls with collaborators ranging from Richard Linklater and Jack Black to DJ Spooky and Ballet Austin.
+Called “the quintessential modern composer” by the London Independent, Austin-based composer-bandleader-improviser Graham Reynolds creates, performs, and records music for film, theater, dance, rock clubs and concert halls with a wide range of collaborators across a multitude of disciplines.

 With the jazz-based but far reaching Golden Arm Trio, Reynolds has repeatedly toured the country and released four critically acclaimed albums.
-As Co-Artistic Director of Golden Hornet Project, Reynolds has produced more than sixty concerts of world-premier alt-classical music by more than fifty composers, as well as countless pieces of his own.
-He is a company member with the internationally acclaimed Rude Mechs, resident composer with Salvage Vanguard Theater, and works regularly with Forklift Danceworks and Ballet Austin.
+As Artistic Director of Golden Hornet Composer Laboratory, he has produced over 60 concerts of world premiere alt-classical music by more than 70 composers, as well as countless pieces of his own.
+He is a company member with the internationally acclaimed Rude Mechs theater collective and resident composer with Salvage Vanguard Theater and Forklift Danceworks.

 Mastermind Graham Reynolds draws inspiration from Sonic Youth and Henry Cowell at once, treading the line that these two influences share: deconstucted and innovative recastings of any and all musical materials.